STEGA trans rectangle.png

 History tells us that real equity returns are 5% on average since 1900, whereas bonds are about one-third of that.

-In our long-term quest for returns surpassing those of the overall market, we train ourselves to accept what other investors might typically avoid: embracing high levels of volatility (σ), facing significant temporary losses, and committing to holding investments for decades.
-With beginner's luck, our immensely successful initial strategy revolved around investing in fundamentally sound, high-volatility strategies (‘High Vol.’), yielding supernormal profits at an annualised rate of 20% to 30%.
-However, after the 10th anniversary, the unpredictable market fluctuations, characterised by stretches of modest returns discouraged even the most experienced investors.
-In response, we opted to integrate best-in-class low-volatility strategies (‘Low Vol.’) as a 'safety net' whenever the High Vol. strategies go into hibernation.
+In our pursuit of long-term returns that exceed the overall market, we conditioned ourselves to accept what most investors typically avoid, including embracing high levels of volatility (σ), facing steep market losses, and committing to holding investments for decades.
+With beginner's luck, our initial strategy revolved around investing in fundamentally sound, high-volatility strategies (‘High Vol.’), yielding supernormal profits at an annualised rate of 20% to 40%.
+After a decade of success, we encountered extended periods of modest returns and significant drawdowns, which disheartened even seasoned investors.
+In response, we added the best-in-class low-volatility strategies (‘Low Vol.’) as a 'safety net' whenever the High Vol. strategies go into hibernation.

 Hence, our current allocation currently consists of:

-• Low Vol: Multi-strategy funds with annualised returns of 7% to 11% while accepting up to 5% annualised volatility/risk.
+• Multi-strategy funds with annualised returns of 7% to 11% while accepting up to 5% annualised volatility/risk.

 The Managers which we allocate to incorporate these fundamental building blocks to achieve their target returns.